RetroDECK/ES-DE/INSTALL.md

 CPack: - package: /home/user/emulationstation-de/emulationstation-de-1.0.0.deb generated.
 ```

-The package can now be installed using a package manager, for example `dpkg'.
+The package can now be installed using a package manager, for example `dpkg`.

-For RPM packages, change the comments in the `CMakeLists.txt` accordingly. \
+For RPM packages, change the comments in the `CMakeLists.txt` accordingly, from:
-From:

 ```
 #SET(CPACK_GENERATOR "RPM")
 SET(CPACK_GENERATOR "DEB")